holynation/printf/README.md

 # Tasks

-These are all the tasks of this project, the ones that are completed link to the corresponding files.
+These are all the tasks of this project.

 ### 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life]